efrecon/concocter/README.md

 github @https://github.com/
 # Declare two variables, one depending on the content of the first one
 a 10
-b %a%+67
+b =%a%+67
 ```

 ## Outputs

 Outputs are composed of a file location, i.e. where to put the configuration
-file on disk, and of the location of a template to generate the content of that
+file on disk, and of the location of a template or the content of a template.
+This template will be used to generate the content of that configuration file
-configuration file based on the variables declared as described in the previous
+based on the variables declared as described in the previous section.
+Outputs
-section.
-Outputs are specified through the option `-outputs`, this option
+are specified through the option `-outputs`, this option operates similarily to
-operates similarily to the `-vars` option with respect to the leading `@` in its
+the `-vars` option with respect to the leading `@` in its value.
+To specify a
-value.
+template file, you should lead its path with the `@`-sign.

 In both the path to the configuration file to generate and to the template, `%`
 surrounded strings will be replaced by their values.
 Recognised are all